-Additionally, if the trier of fact finds that it is in the best interest of justice and documents it on the record they can reduce the sentence to 10 to life or 6 to life.
+Additionally, if the court finds that it is in the interest of justice and states the reasons for this finding on the record, the court may reduce the sentence to 10 years to life or 6 years to life.

-Forcible Sexual Abuse-§ 76-5-404 remains a second degree felony with a 1 to 15 year sentence.
-However, if the trier of fact finds that during the commission of the crime the defendant caused serious bodily injury they may sentence to 15 to life.
-If it is found that it is in the best interest of justice and it is documented on the record, the court may reduce the sentence to 10 to life or 6 to life.
+Forcible Sexual Abuse § 76-5-404 is a second degree felony with a 1 to 15 year sentence.
+If the trier of fact finds that during the commission of the crime the defendant caused serious bodily injury, the crime is a first degree felony and the court may sentence the defendant to a term of 15 years to life.
+If it is found that it is in the interest of justice and the court states the reasons for this finding on the record, the court may reduce the sentence to 10 years to life or 6 years to life.